sebastianpech/TexVar/README.md

 Just download the folders and copy lib and tVar into the folder your *.tex script is.

 # GETTING STARTED
-Start with the examples (found in Examples folder) or read the Blogposts at www.projectzoo.at.
+The best way to start with TexVar is reading the manual.

 # LICENSE
 TexVar is a free software distributed under the terms of the MIT license.